 Frittatas are great because of how easy they are to make.
 You heat up your fat of choice, add some spices and veggies and then pour in your whisked egg mixture.
 Could dinner be any easier?
 I think not.

 I actually tested this recipe while I was home by myself last week.
 I was planning on sharing it with Roby but I was hungry and it was good… I somehow ate the whole thing by myself.
-Sometimes I surprise myself with how much food I can eat.

 This recipe includes one of my secret time-saving ingredients: curry powder.
 Curry powder is a pre-made spice mix that includes spices like coriander, turmeric, cumin, cayenne, etc. It’s great to have on hand because you can add it to eggs, veggies, fish, and get a nicely spiced dish in a short amount of time.
 Curry powder was the star ingredient behind this roasted butternut squash recipe.
 Buy it, love it – use it!
 And definitely make this curried egg frittata with it.